-“ She being so freaking difficult, she said she wanted this cereal and Simon bought it for her, you know this box is costing over $15 right now, $15 for a box of cereal, and now she doesn’t want to eat it?”
+“ She being so freaking difficult, she said she wanted this cereal and Simon bought it for her, you know this box is costing over $15 right now, over $15 for a box of cereal, and now she doesn’t want to eat it?”
 Jess questioned as she slumped into an empty chair at the kitchen table.

 “Jess…” Dave tried to comfort her.